VasiliyKolihalov/FatNetLib/docs/2-essentials/7-serialization.md

 format.

 The middleware of serialization and deserialization should work in pairs.
-If a package comes to the deserialization middleware that does not match its scheme, then middleware throws an exception.
+If a package comes to the deserialization middleware that does not match its schema, then middleware throws an exception.

 ## Working with `FatNetLib.Json`